BeatrisIlieva/devto-articles/articles/beginner-guide-to-http-and-rest.md

     Content-Type: application/json
     ```

-    Learn more about MIME types here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/MIME_types

 2. **Body** (Optional) – The actual content of the request, typically included in methods like POST and PUT, but not in GET requests.
 In the example below, the body contains the title and description of an issue, formatted as a JSON string:

 ```json
 <CRLF> (indicates a new line)